BestTimesToVisit.com Logo

 Taxis and Private Drivers

-Tip:Research tour companies thoroughly and read reviews.
+Tip:Research tour operators thoroughly and read reviews.
 Ensure the tour includes entrance fees to the ruins.
-Some tours may pick up from your accommodation, saving you the trouble of getting to a central meeting point.
+Some tours might feel rushed; if you prefer a slower pace, consider a private tour or self-driving.
+Be aware that some tours might pick up from multiple locations, adding to travel time.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.